-- LLCs formed under Delaware law are governed by the Delaware Limited Liability Company Act ("DLLCA"). - As in Texas, the owners of a Delaware LLC are called members and are analogous to stockholders of a Delaware corporation.
+- LLCs formed under Delaware law are governed by the Delaware Limited Liability Company Act (DLLCA). - As in Texas, the owners of a Delaware LLC are called members and are analogous to stockholders of a Delaware corporation.

-- A Texas LLC is formed when one or more persons file a certificate of formation with the Texas Secretary of State along with a filing fee. - The initial certificate of formation must contain: (1) the name of the LLC, (2) a statement that it is an LLC, (3) the period of its duration, unless such duration is perpetual, (4) its purpose, which may be any lawful purpose for which LLCs may be organized, (5) the address of its initial registered office and the name of its initial registered agent at that address, (6) the initial mailing address of the filing entity (a change effective January 1, 2022), (7) if the LLC is to have a manager or managers, a statement to that effect and the names and addresses of the initial manager or managers, or if the LLC will not have managers, a statement to that effect and the names and addresses of the initial members, (8) the name and address of each organizer, and (9) specified information if the LLC is to be a professional LLC. - The changing of managers does not require an amendment to the certificate of formation.
-Since September 1, 2021, the changing from manager-managed to member-managed (or vice versa) by amending the company agreement or certificate of formation.
-The LLC is required to update its management information each year on the Public Information Report filed with the Texas Comptroller of Public Accounts.
+- A Texas LLC is formed when one or more persons file a certificate of formation with the Texas Secretary of State along with a filing fee. - The initial certificate of formation must contain: (1) the name of the LLC, (2) a statement that it is an LLC, (3) its purpose, which may be any lawful purpose for which LLCs may be organized, (4) the period of its duration, unless such duration is perpetual, (5) the street address of its initial registered office and the name of its initial registered agent at that address, (6) the initial mailing address of the filing entity (a change effective January 1, 2022), (7) if the LLC is to have a manager or managers, a statement to that effect and the names and addresses of the initial manager or managers, or if the LLC will not have managers, a statement to that effect and the names and addresses of the initial members, (8) the name and address of each organizer, and (9) specified information if the LLC is to be a professional LLC.
+Commencing September 1, 2023, an amended and restated Certificate of Formation for an LLC may omit the names and addresses of the initial managers and the mailing addresses of the registered office.

-- An LLC's existence as such begins when the secretary of state files the certificate of formation, unless it provides for delayed effectiveness as authorized by the TBOC. - An LLC may also be formed pursuant to a plan of conversion or merger, in which case the certificate of formation must be filed with the certificate of conversion or merger, but need not be filed separately. - A Texas LLC may generally be formed to conduct any lawful business, subject to limitations of other statutes which regulate particular businesses, and generally it has all of the powers of a Texas corporation or limited partnership, subject to any restrictions imposed by statute or its governing documents.
+- The changing of managers does not require an amendment to the certificate of formation.
+Since September 1, 2021, changing from manager-managed to member-managed (or vice versa) is done by amending the company agreement or certificate of formation.
+The LLC is required to update its management information each year on the Public Information Report filed with the Texas Comptroller of Public Accounts. - An LLC's existence as such begins when the secretary of state files the certificate of formation, unless it provides for delayed effectiveness as authorized by the TBOC. - An LLC may also be formed pursuant to a plan of conversion or merger, in which case the certificate of formation must be filed with the certificate of conversion or merger, but need not be filed separately. - A Texas LLC may generally be formed to conduct any lawful business, subject to limitations of other statutes which regulate particular businesses, and generally it has all the powers of a Texas corporation or limited partnership, subject to any restrictions imposed by statute or its governing documents.